chrisnunes57/chrisnunes57.github.io/_posts/security/2020-05-06-Google-XSS-Game---Level-2.md

 Google has created an environment that allows you to practice finding and exploiting XSS vulnerabilities.
 There are 6 levels that range from easiest to hardest.

-**The objective of each level:** to successfully execute javascript code on the webpage that they give you.
+**The objective of each level:** to successfully execute Javascript code on the webpage that they give you.
 This is my solution to part two of the challenge.